| Title: | Personalised Synthetic Controls |

 Model currently supports estimation of more than one treatment (using the 'trt') option and esitmation restricted to sub-groups of the data cohort (using the 'id' option.

-function compares a dataset ('DC') against a parametric model.
+the pscfit function compares a dataset ('DC') against a parametric model.

 This is done by selecting a likelihood which is identified by the type of CFM that is supplied.